From Movement Primitives to Distance Fields to Dynamical Systems: Representing Trajectories as Distance Fields

 To achieve a balance between guiding the system toward the desired trajectory and ensuring smooth motion along it, we introduce an inverse barrier function to modulate the influence of the gradient term with

 where \( \lambda>0 \) is a parameter to balance the two terms.
 In essence, larger values of the distance field $d(\mathbf{x})$ correspond to regions farther from the trajectory, prompting the dynamical system to exert a stronger influence to steer the state back toward the trajectory.
 Conversely, smaller distance values indicate proximity to the trajectory, causing the system to reduce its corrective force and allow for smoother motion along the path.
+The parameters, $\alpha$ and $\beta$ in balancing attraction and progression terms can also be integrated with the phase variable $t_\text{phase}$ for more complex behaviors.